anshmehta7x/adobe-hack/round1b/README.md

 ## Overview

-This solution implements an intelligent document analyst that extracts and prioritizes the most relevant sections from a collection of documents based on a specific persona and their job-to-be-done.
+Our solution implements an intelligent document analyst that extracts and prioritizes the most relevant sections from a collection of documents based on a specific persona and their job-to-be-done.
 The system uses semantic search with ChromaDB and on-device LLM processing to deliver contextual insights.

 ## Approach

 ### 1. **Document Processing Pipeline**

 - **PDF Text Extraction**: Uses LangChain's PyPDFLoader to extract text from PDF documents
-- **Section Extraction**: Leverages pre-computed document outlines (from Round 1A) to extract structured sections
+- **Section Extraction**: Uses pre-computed document outlines (from Round 1A) to extract structured sections
 - **Content Processing**: Removes heading duplicates and handles multi-page section content

 ### 2. **Semantic Search & Ranking**